Multiple Models for Recommending Temporal Aspects of Entities: Introduction

-Although the exact techniques behind the search engine's recommendation are unknown, the mediocre performance might be caused by the effect of aspect salience (query popularity in this case) and the \textit{rich get richer} phenomenon: the salience of an aspect is accumulated over a long time period.
+While the precise methods employed by the search engine for its recommendations remain undisclosed, the subpar performance could potentially be attributed by the influence of aspect salience (in this case, query popularity) and the occurrence of the \textit{rich get richer} phenomenon: the salience of an aspect is accumulated over a long time period.
 Figure~\ref{fig:showcase1} illustrates changes in popularity of relevant searches captured in the AOL (left) and Google (right) query logs (e.g., \textsf{ncaa printable bracket}, \textsf{ncaa schedule}, and \textsf{ncaa finals}) for the NCAA\footnote{A major sports competition in the US held annually by the National Collegiate Athletic Association (NCAA)- \url{https://en.wikipedia.org/wiki/Ncaa}.} tournament.
 The basketball event began on March 14, 2006, and concluded on April 3, 2006.
 In order to better understand this issue, we present two types of popularity changes, namely, (1)~frequency or query volume (aggregated daily), and cumulative frequency.
 Frequencies of pre-event activities like \textsf{printable bracket} and \textsf{schedule} gain increased volume over time, especially in the \textit{before} event period.
 On the other hand, up-to-date information about the event, such as, \textsf{ncaa results} rises in importance when the event has started (on March 14), with very low query volume before the event.
 While the popularity of \textsf{results} or \textsf{finals} aspect exceeds that of \textsf{ncaa printable bracket} significantly in the periods \textit{during} and \textit{after} event, the cumulative frequency of the pre-event aspect stays high.
 We witness similar phenomenon with the same event in 2017 in the Google query logs.
 We therefore postulate that (1)~long-term salience should provide good ranking results for the periods \textit{before} and \textit{during}, whereas (2)~short-term or recent interest should be favored on triggers or when the temporal characteristics of an event entity change, e.g., from \textit{before}/\textit{during} to \textit{after} phase.
 Different event types (\textsf{breaking} or \textsf{anticipated} events) may vary significantly in term of the impact of events, which entails different treatments with respect to a ranking model.

 Our contributions can be summarized as follows. \begin{itemize} \item We present the first study of temporal entity aspect recommendation that explicitly models triggered event time and type. \item We propose a learning method to identify time period and event type using a set of features that capture temporal dynamics related to event diffusion. \item We propose a novel event-centric ensemble ranking method that relies on multiple time and type-specific models for different event entities. \end{itemize} To this end, we evaluated our proposed approach through experiments using real-world web search logs -- in conjunction with Wikipedia as background-knowledge repository.